-Kent Sport had been managing the University of Kent sports facilities since their initial multi use sports hall was constructed back in the 6o’s, but with student numbers growing the demand for sports space had increased dramatically and not only was the existing facility used for all sports but it was block booked for 6 weeks of term time for exams, leaving frustrated sports people, the conclusion . . . it was earmarked for expansion.
+Kent Sport had been managing sports facilities at the University of Kent since their initial multi-use sports hall was constructed back in the 6o’s.
+But, with student numbers growing, the demand for sports space had dramatically increased.

-So the brief was decided, Kent Sport did their research and soon found by opting for a clear span tensile membrane structure, they were able to get a lot for their money compared to a traditional build.
+So, the brief was decided.
+Kent Sport did their research and soon found that by opting for a clear span tensile membrane structure, they would get far more for their money in comparison to a traditional build.

 The Challenger sports structure system is based on a clear span, steel superstructure which requires minimal foundations and can be quickly erected.
-This modular system is renowned for its efficiency, the frame is covered with a tensioned PVC membrane, the university opted for a white roof which allows light to permeate the building, flooding the courts with natural light, giving the effect of playing outdoors without the weather implications!
+This modular system is renowned for its efficiency, consisting of a robust steel framework covered with a high quality tensioned PVC membrane.

-Collinson acted as Principal contractor for the design and build of the new facility which is 52m long x 35m wide; Internally comprising of 3 courts marked and kitted out for both games, energy efficient lighting and ventilation systems.
+Collinson acted as principal contractor for the design and build of the 52m x 35m facility.
+Internally it comprises three courts marked and kitted out for both games, energy efficient lighting, and ventilation systems.

-One end of the facility includes a glazed screen with sliding doors creating a light, airy playing environment even when they are closed to keep out the bad weather, spanning almost the full width of the facility, when the weather is good the doors are opened extending the indoors, outdoors onto the 3 external courts which are also marked out for both Tennis and Netball.
+One end of the facility boasts a glazed screen with sliding doors, creating a light and airy playing environment which persists even when the doors are closed.
+Spanning almost the full width of the facility, when the weather is good the doors can be opened to give access to the three external courts also marked out for tennis and netball.

-The facility opened in June 2013 and is already proving to be a huge hit with existing members but as Ben Trott, Assistant Director - Operations at Kent Sport explained “We are in no doubt that the improvement gained from the build of the Tennis and Netball facility will have a positive impact on our membership levels”
+As Ben Trott, Assistant Director of Operations at Kent Sport, explained, “We are in no doubt that the improvement gained from the build of the tennis and netball facility will have a positive impact on our membership levels.”

-The Tennis and Netball facility is part of a £4.8 Million investment into Kent Sport which also includes a new fitness suite, an additional multi purpose sports hall and two dance and fitness classes, all facilities are open for use by staff, students and the public.
+The facility is part of a £4.8 Million investment into Kent Sport which also includes a new fitness suite, an additional multi-purpose sports hall and two dance and fitness classes.
+All facilities are open for use by staff, students, and the public.